1. AI & Analytics Engine Knowledge Hub

 The PR curve is a plot of the precision as function of the recall.

 Similar to AUC ROC, the AUC PR is the area under the PR curve.
-This would be the metric of choice, however, we do not use it because, in some situations, for high enough threshold values, the precision might not be defined* and there is no “area” beneath undefined precision values.
+This would be the metric of choice, however, this is not used in the Engine because, in some situations, for high enough threshold values, the precision might not be defined1 and there is no “area” beneath undefined precision values.

-Hence, to allow for comparison of area under the curve between models that have a full curve and those that do not, we defined the Average Precision score (adjusted).
+Hence, to allow for comparison of area under the curve between models that have a full curve and those that do not, the Average Precision score (adjusted) is defined.

 If the curve is fully defined, the AP (adjusted) is identical to the AUC PR.